user2589/TAC_Github/README.md

     Similar to `_repo_contributors`, but "stretches" participation for the next `timeout` periods.

+`repos_package_names()`
+    Get package names hosted in all repositories.
+    Note that some repositories do not represent any packages, e.g. forks of original repos.

 Quality, popularity and maintenance score:
     `repo_package_names(repo_slug)` extracts package names from the repository.